INTECOM/guide/content/publishing.md

         "image": "http://dtt617kogtcso.cloudfront.net/img/420x228.gif"
       }
     ],

+    "globalSettings": {
+      "formDescription": "You can customize all the fields in the login prompt.
+Note that all parameters are optional, if you leave a field blank the form will still work.", "fields": {
+        "title": {
+          "name": "Title",
+          "type": "text",
+          "placeholder": "The title of the prompt"
+        },
+        "minPageviews": {
+          "name": "Minimum pageviews before show",
+          "type": "number",
+          "placeholder": "The number of pageviews to wait before showing the box."
+        }
+      },
+      "codeDescription": "Copy & paste the below code directly after the <code>Sauce.init</code> line in your <a href='https://<%= client.siteDomain %>/admin/themes/<%= client.themeId %>?key=snippets/sauce.liquid' target='blank'>sauce.liquid</a> snippet."
+    },

     "finish": {
       "message": "You made it!
 Any questions or ideas?
 Drop us a message on live chat below.", "buttonText": "Back to apps list",